Health: Get Out and Have Fun!

 Canadian journalist and novelist Pierre Berton famously said that "a Canadian is someone who knows how to make love in a canoe without tipping it."

 Well, you don’t need to light candles at the bow and stern of a boat while filling your camp mugs with wine to prove your Canadian identity.
 Yet, what we could do is take advantage of some of the wonderful natural resources we find from coast to coast in this beautiful country by doing some outdoor activities.
 Although the Public Health Agency of Canada shows us a not so romantic statistic that 63 percent of Canadians are not active enough to achieve the health benefits they need from physical activity, it seems that Canada is definitely a sports-friendly country.
+Why?
+Where else on this planet will you find government prizes as incentives to improve your health?

 "Canadians love the outdoors, and because we have a short hot season, we spend weekends, evenings, and vacation outdoors," says Michael Anthony, a 50 year old fundraising professional.
 He lists a bunch of fun activities associated with the warm weather: canoeing, boating, water skiing, kayaking, hiking, rock-climbing, cycling, rollerblading, and jogging.
 Michael also points to the possibility of surfing in both B.C. and the east coast, and explains that there is fantastic white-water rafting near Ottawa.
 "And you can go swimming in wonderful fresh water, exploring national parks on foot, canoe, or cycle."
 Wow!
 Originally from Toronto but now living in Calgary, Alberta, Real State Developer Michael Smele lists canoeing and camping as his favourite summertime activities.
 "I used to do at least one trip a year to one of the provincial parks in Ontario where I would go on a four or five day trip into the middle of nowhere.